MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/vnet-topology-hub-spoke.md

 ![[0]][0]

-The hub VNet, and each spoke VNet, can be implemented in different resource groups, and even different subscriptions, as long as they belong to the same Azure Active Directory (AAD) tenant in the same Azure region.
+The hub VNet and each of the spoke VNets can be implemented in different resource groups, and even different subscriptions, as long as they belong to the same Azure Active Directory (AAD) tenant in the same Azure region.
 This allows for a decentralized management of each workload, while sharing services maintained in the hub VNet.

-The architecture consists of the following components.
+The architecture consists of the following components:

 * **On-premises network**.
 A private local-area network running within an organization.